AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 However, despite all the differences, many settings are configured in the same way for all series types, and this article is a brief overview of such settings.
 There are also links to articles where each of the features is explained in more detail.

-The {api:anychart.core.SeriesBase}methods of the 'anychart' class{api} in our API are the alternative source of information about general settings.
+Methods of the {api:anychart.core.SeriesBase}anychart.core.SeriesBase{api} class in our API are the alternative source of information about general settings.

 To learn about the settings that are specific to a certain series type, see the article about that type.
 For example, to find out what appearance settings are available for the Area series, you should read the [Area Chart](Area_Chart) article.